Twickenham's Eel Pie Island is an enclave of west London enveloped in musical legend, artistic curios galore — and a good deal of secrecy.

 But for two sets of weekends over the year, you can gain access into the Eel Pie Island's inner sanctum, thanks to its Open Studios series.

-The next of these takes place on 22-23 July 2023, beckoning you into the creative hubs of the artists who live and work on the island.
+The next of these takes place on Saturday 2 and Sunday 3 December 2023, beckoning you into the creative hubs of the artists who live and work on the island.
 While enjoying a rare opportunity to hobnob with the locals, you can peruse handmade ceramics, oil paintings, jewellery, ceramic sculptures, and the like — there's even a resident cartoonist.
 And of course, if any particular treasure ruffles your truffles, you can take it back to the mainland with you.